Part of the IDENTIFY Playbook ← Return to Hub

 GPS / GNSS ECDIS, AIS, Radar, VDR Data (NMEA 0183/2k) Loss of Positional Integrity

-Power Management (PMS) Main Engine Control, AMS Control Logic / Power Total Blackout / Loss of Propulsion
+Power Management (PMS) Main Engine, AMS Control Logic / Power Total Blackout / Propulsion Loss

-IAS / AMS Remote Control Stations Monitoring Data Blindness to Engine Room Status
+IAMCS Remote Control Stations Monitoring Data Total Engine Room Blindness

-SATCOM Chart Update Server, IT Network External Connectivity Loss of Remote Support/Updates
+SATCOM Chart Updates, IT Network External Connectivity Loss of Remote Support

 Roles & Change Management (MoC)

-Roles & Change Management UR E26 Compliance Summary: The "Identify" element mandates a detailed asset inventory (names/versions per §4.1.1) and a mapping of system interdependencies and data flows.
-To maintain the vessel's resilience profile, owners...
+Roles & Change Management UR E26 Compliance Summary: To maintain the vessel's resilience profile, owners must define key...

 Scroll to Top